plforacle/mysqlse-private/mysqlee-bootcamp/enterprise-monitor-manager/enterprise-monitor-manager.md

  ![MYSQLEE](images/monitor-set-up.png "monitor set up")

-If not already connected to the app-srv then do the following
-- Connect with your SSH client using the public IP and the provided ssh Example of connections from Linux, MAC, Windows Powershell
+- If not already connected to the app-srv then connect with your SSH client using the public IP and the provided ssh Example of connections from Linux, MAC, Windows Powershell
     ```
     <span style="color:green">shell></span><copy> ssh -i id_rsa_app-srv opc@<public_ip></copy>
+    ```

+- On Oracle Linux8/RHEL8/Centos 8 is please install ncurses-compat-libs
+    ```
+    <span style="color:green">shell-mysql1></span><copy> sudo yum install -y ncurses-compat-libs </copy>
     ```
 1. Now we install the service.
 If not already connected, connect to app-srv with your SSH client
 2. Install the MySQL Enterprise Monitor Service Manager on app-srv
     ```